Linear Model and Extensions: Leverage scores

-These are the basic properties of the leverage scores. \citet{chatterjee1988sensitivity} provided an in-depth discussion of the properties of the leverage scores.
-We will see their roles frequently in later parts of the chapter.

 Another advanced result on the leverage scores is due to \citet{huber1973robust}.
-He proved that in the linear model with non-Normal IID $\varepsilon_i \sim [0, \sigma^2 ]$ and $\sigma^2 < \infty$, all linear combinations of the OLS coefficient are asymptotically Normal if and only if the maximum leverage score converges to $0$.
+He proved that in the linear model with non-Normal IID $\varepsilon_i$ with mean $0$ and variance $\sigma^2 < \infty$, all linear combinations of the OLS coefficient are asymptotically Normal if and only if the maximum leverage score converges to $0$.
 This is a very elegant asymptotic result on the OLS coefficient.
-I give more details in Chapter \ref{chapter::limiting-theorems} as an application of the Lindeberg--Feller CLT.
+I give more details in Appendix \ref{chapter::limiting-theorems} as an application of the Lindeberg--Feller CLT.

+These are the basic properties of the leverage scores. \citet{chatterjee1988sensitivity} provided an in-depth discussion of the properties of the leverage scores.
+We will see their roles frequently in later parts of this chapter.